braun-steven/audamo/docs/index.md

 ## Usage

-Audamo is intended to be run as a background process which checks for location or time and based on this applies a dark or light settings defined in `config.toml`.
+Audamo is intended to be run as a background process that checks for location or time and, based on this, applies dark or light settings defined in `config.toml`.

 ### Systemd